Ingredients

 Method

-Preheat oven to 450°F. Place beef bones, carrots, leek, onion, and garlic on a roasting pan or rimmed baking sheet and roast for 20 minutes.
+Preheat oven to 450°F. Place 4 lb. beef bones, 2 medium unpeeled carrots, cut into 2” pieces, 1 medium leek, end trimmed, cut into 2” pieces, 1 medium onion, quartered, and 1 garlic head, halved crosswise, on a roasting pan or rimmed baking sheet and roast for 20 minutes.
 Toss the contents of the pan and continue to roast until deeply browned, about 20 minutes more.